 We want our valued customers to be informed about their water utility.
 If you have any questions about this report or concerning your water utility please contact Richard Lewis Jr., Licensed Operator, at 609-490-5117.
-If you want to learn more, please attend any of our regularly scheduled Borough Council meetings at First Aid Building, 168 Bank Street.
-Meetings are held on the first and third Mondays of each month at 7:30 p.m.
+If you want to learn more, please attend any of our regularly

 As part of our water quality monitoring program, hundreds of quality tests are performed on our water each year.
-We test for over eighty individual contaminants, and perform additional daily monitoring at our water treatment facility, and throughout the water distribution system.
-The table lists only the contaminants, which were detected in the water for the monitoring period of January 1st to December 31st, 2018.
+We test for over eighty individual contaminants and perform additional daily monitoring at our water treatment facility, and throughout the water distribution system.
+The table lists only the contaminants, which were detected in the water for the monitoring period of January 1st to December 31st, 2020.
 The state allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.